-Follow-up Care
+Follow-up care

 You should have an appointment with your surgeon between two and six weeks following your surgery (depending on your surgeon and your operation).
-Your inpatient team will work with you and tell you when your follow up appointment is scheduled.
+Your inpatient team will work with you and tell you what is needed.
 If this appointment has not yet been scheduled, please call the Spine Center at 617-754-9000.
 Also, let your primary care physician know that you have had surgery.

 Please remember, everyone heals at his or her own pace.
 Contact us anytime at 617-754-9000, if you have any questions or concerns.
-Thank you again for entrusting the Spine Center at Beth Israel Deaconess Medical Center with your spine care.
+Thank you again for trusting the Spine Center at Beth Israel Deaconess Medical Center with your care.